Eco-adventures on the Samaná Peninsula

 Those who travel here often come in search of one of the most secluded and stunning beaches in the Dominican Republic: Playa Rincón, a dreamy three-mile long, undeveloped stretch on the peninsula's easternmost tip.
 But beyond this famous beach, the peninsula's laid-back seaside towns and its rugged tropical landscape -- a popular backdrop for feature films and series -- make it a destination ripe for outdoor adventures on or off the water.

-You can watch humpback whales in the Bay of Samaná (in season through March), hike the Taino cave-riddled forests of Los Haitises National Park and ride the Atlantic waves in Las Terrenas.
+You can watch humpback whales in the Bay of Samaná, hike the Taino cave-riddled forests of Los Haitises National Park and ride the Atlantic waves in Las Terrenas.

 Whale watching in Samaná Bay